Design of magnonic waveguides using surface anisotropy-induced Bragg mirrors

-To overcome these limitations and realize the waveguide functionality for higher frequencies, we are going to consider a pair of semi-infinite 1D magnonic crystals (acting as Bragg mirrors\cite{Morozova_2020}) to confine the spin waves in linear defect\cite{Gallardo2018, Klos13} (1D cavity) -- see Fig.~\ref{fgr:BM_intro}(d).
-In the proposed system, spin waves can be confined in several frequency ranges, corresponding to the frequency gaps of the magnonic crystals.
+To overcome these limitations and realize the waveguide functionality for higher frequencies, we consider a pair of semi-infinite 1D magnonic crystals (acting as Bragg mirrors \cite{Morozova_2020}) to confine the spin waves in a linear defect \cite{Gallardo2018, Klos13} -- see Fig.~\ref{fgr:dispersion_relation}(a).
+In the proposed system, spin waves can be confined in several frequency ranges, corresponding to the successive frequency gaps of the magnonic crystals.
 In our approach, the magnonic crystals will be created by applying surface anisotropy while preserving the uniformity of the magnetic layer \cite{Choudhury_2020}.
-It is worth noting that a similar approach has been used to produce magnonic crystals by applying non-magnetic metal elements to the ferromagnetic layer \cite{Mori_2024, Mruczkiewicz_2013}.

-We will show that by appropriately playing with the size of the structure, we can obtain both strong confinement of spin waves and a relatively high speed of their propagation along the waveguide.
+We will show that by appropriately playing with choosing the size of the structure, we can obtain both strong confinement of spin waves and a relatively high speed of their propagation along the waveguide.

-The paper has the following structure.
-The results are preceded by a description of the structure under study and the computational methods employed in the work.
-The paper concludes with a summary of the findings.